jssonx/lightneuron/README.md

 ![lightneuron](./img/lightneuron.png)

 LightNeuron is a lightweight neural network library, written in C and optimized for x86-64 systems.
-It's designed to be a learning tool for understanding the inner workings of neural networks, as well as a performance benchmarking tool for comparing the performance of different neural network models.
+It's designed to be a learning tool for understanding the inner workings of neural networks, as well as a practical guide for learning profiling and improving key computations such as General Matrix Multiply (GEMM) and other operations.

 ![framework](./img/framework.png)